 - CPHS will ensure that the consent documents do not contain any exculpatory language through which the subject is made to waive or appear to waive legal rights, or releases or appears to release the Investigator, the Sponsor, or the institution from liability for negligence.

 - For all research involving test articles regulated by FDA, CPHS will ensure that the consent document includes a statement that the purpose of the study includes evaluation of both the safety and effectiveness of the test article; and a statement that the FDA has access to the subject’s medical records.

 Informed Consent Process - The informed consent process is necessary to ensure that subjects or subjects’ legally authorized representatives are fully informed about the research before deciding to volunteer as research subjects.
 When reviewing a consenting process proposed by the investigator, CPHS shall consider the following:

-g.
-The consent process is not a one time event, but an ongoing process throughout the subject’s participation in the research.
+- The consent process is not a onetime event, but an ongoing process throughout the subject’s participation in the research.

 The CPHS requires that informed consent must be obtained from the research subject.
 However, when the subject population may not be able to give an effective consent, CPHS may approve for the legally acceptable representative to provide consent on behalf of the subject.

 CPHS will ensure that the investigator provides a written informed consent document in a language that is understandable to the potential subjects based on the study population.

 Documentation of Informed Consent Process - Informed consent shall be documented by the use of a written consent form approved by CPHS and personally signed and dated by the subject or the subjects’ legally authorized representative.
 A copy of the signed consent document shall be given to the subject and the original placed in the study file unless the process, or any part thereof, has been waived by the CPHS.